Novelist, Playwright, Screenwriter

 In More News:

-• Indian Horse is now available to watch in Canada and the USA on Netflix.
+- Indian Horse is available to watch in Canada and the USA on various streamers.
 Based on Richard Wagamese’s award winning novel about the residential schools that ravaged Canada’s indigenous communities, premiered to standing ovations at the Toronto International Film Festival and subsequently received a multitude of awards.
+It was a great honor to be asked by Richard to adapt his extraordinary book.
 Directed by Stephen Campanelli.
 Produced by Screen Siren Pictures and Devonshire Productions.
 Executive Producer Clint Eastwood.